-Table 8 Volume Group Security Properties
+Table 5 Volume Group Security Properties

 Security Status Security Capable - yes Security Capable - no Secure - yes The volume group is composed of all full disk encryption (FDE) drives and is in a Secure state.
 Not applicable.
 Only FDE drives can be in a Secure state.
-Secure - no The volume group is not entirely composed of FDE drives.
+Secure - no The volume group is composed of all FDE drives and is in a Non-Secure state.
+The volume group is not entirely composed of FDE drives.